 We completed our fourth year of programming

 This year’s open house event expanded to two dates because of increased opportunity to reach more groups of interested youth.
 We were able to reach over 100 young people and share the value of aviation.
-Our open houses unique experiences that allow cadets in training to give back to the community and teach young people about what they are learning at Tuskegee NEXT.
+Our open houses are unique experiences that allow cadets in training to give back to the community and teach young people about what they are learning at Tuskegee NEXT.

 Our 2018 graduation featured our largest group of graduates yet!
-It was a great day to celebrate Tuskegee NEXT and the ten graduates.
+It was a great day to celebrate Tuskegee NEXT and the 10 graduates.
 It took place during the Chicago Air and Water Show as the U.S. Air Force’s Thunderbirds flew overhead.
 What a privilege it is to watch young people enter our program and accomplish something that only 1% of the population has achieved.
 It is truly life changing for the graduates.

 FROM THE CHAIRMAN and executive director